Article_Banner_G+F.webp

 “If you're increasing farming activities, that can really have devastating impacts on the household and on women's individual well-being because of that inequality to begin with,” says Kerr.
 “It's not just about labour, it's really about power dynamics within households and within communities.”

-Another one of Kerr’s studies focused on growing legumes, and farmers were excited to take up new agroecological practices.
+Another of Kerr’s studies focused on growing legumes, and farmers were excited to adopt new agroecological practices.
 But soon, researchers found that many of the men were taking the harvest, selling it, and using the extra money for alcohol.
 “We weren't benefiting food security.
 We were creating an alcohol program.
 That had to do with decision-making, high levels of domestic violence, inequity, and power dynamics within the household,” says Kerr.
 “That had nothing to do with the improvement of soils, which was happening at the same time.”
 For these communities, food security could not be solved without addressing gender relations—so SFHC made that a key component of its agroecological training.3

 Community-led transformation

 This type of participatory action research - where researchers and participants work together to research, reflect, take action, and iterate - is a linchpin of agroecology, according to Kerr.
-“We tried a number of different strategies for how to address gender inequity, and the strategies were largely ones that [community members] came up with,” says Kerr.
+“We tried a number of different strategies for addressing gender inequity, and the strategies were largely ones that [community members] came up with,” says Kerr.
 For example, local farmer leaders in one study suggested that Kerr’s team host a verbal presentation of their findings in addition to a drama.
-They used theater to show how agroecology could improve livelihoods, and “that stimulated a lot of discussions and a brainstorming session amongst the farmer research team members about what [they can] do differently,” says Kerr.
+They used theatre to show how agroecology could improve livelihoods, and “that stimulated a lot of discussions and a brainstorming session amongst the farmer research team members about what [they can] do differently,” says Kerr.

 80% of Malawi’s population live in small rural communities, with the agriculture sector employing 64% of the country's workforce.
 (Wolfgang Kaehler/LightRocket via Getty Images)